 Where to stay in Victoria, BC?
 We’ve stayed at several utterly charming Airbnb’s and hotels – like this Art Deco manor and historic B&B.

 Pssst… Wanna know the top swimming holes and lakes in Victoria?
 Here’s our beach chair report on the 7 best beaches in Victoria, BC.

 See cool yellow cranes and maritime artifacts in the old shipyard building site outside the Pinnacle Hotel at the Pier, a great 4-star hotel in North Vancouver.

 Would there be bears on our Joffre Lakes hike?
 We had bears on the brain.
 Understandable, once you know we live in bear country.
 And we once had an encounter with four grizzlies.

 Isn’t the River of Golden Dreams a dreamy name?
 Well, this river in Whistler really is like its name.
 And the summer is perfect for paddling a canoe or kayak down it.

 Black pepper fettuccini in a white-wine cream sauce?
 Lemon zested veal?
 No, I’m not in Italy.
 I’m grating cheese and boiling fresh-made pasta at a Vancouver cooking class!

 What fun!
-Tour the Gorge Waterway on a Victoria Harbor Ferry “pickle boat” to see the tidal falls.
-Learn about the daredevil divers and First Nations inhabitants too.
+Tour the Gorge Waterway on a Victoria Harbor Ferry “pickle boat.”
+See the tidal falls and learn about the daredevil divers.

 Think of pristine wilderness with awesome grizzly bear viewing, fishing, ATVs, rafting, horseback riding and more.
 Now add the luxury Chilko Experience Wilderness Resort.
 Nice, eh?